Critical and near-critical relaxation of holographic superfluids: Bulk results

-Some of our numerical results are shown in figure \ref{fig::critical}.
-It is clear that we observe late time power-law falloffs in $\phi(t)$, $|\dot{\psi}(t)|$, and $|\mA_t(t)-\rho_c|$ that are universal, i.e.~independent on the initial state or other details of the quench.
-At late times, where $\rho$ is held constant in time, the bulk equations of motion are not explicitly dependent on $t$, and so for any collective solution $y(t)$ of the bulk eoms, $y(t+\delta t)$ will also be a solution for any $\delta t$.
-We hence make an ansatz of the form
+Figure \ref{fig::critical} shows representative numerical results.
+We clearly observe late time power-law falloffs in $\phi(t)$, $|\dot{\psi}(t)|$, and $|\mA_t(t)-\rho_c|$ that are universal, i.e.~independent on the initial state or other details of the quench.
+At late times, where $\rho(t)$ is constant, the bulk eoms are not explicitly dependent on $t$, and so for any solution $y(t)$, $y(t+\delta t)$ will also be a solution for any $\delta t$.
+We hence make the ansatz

 which we fit to our numerical curves at late times ($t\geq 5\times 10^4$).
-We only consider the combination on the left hand side of equation \eqref{model2} because it is gauge invariant under background-gauge transformations \cite{Maeda:2010br}.
-With a high degree of consistency between the five different quenches plotted in figure \ref{fig::critical}, we obtain
+We only consider the combination in equation \eqref{model2} because it is gauge invariant under background-gauge transformations \cite{Maeda:2010br}.
+With high consistency between the quenches plotted in figure \ref{fig::critical}, we obtain

-with only the value of $\delta t$ obtained from the fit varying significantly from quench to quench.
+with only the value of $\delta t$ varying significantly from quench to quench.

 The observed behavior $|\dot{\psi}|\propto1/t$ indicates $\psi(t)\propto\log{t}$, i.e.~oscillations of the real- and imaginary part of $|\langle\mO\rangle|$ that are periodic on a logarithmic time axis.
 This signifies the presence of a \textit{discrete scale invariance}, in contrast to the continuous scale invariance inherent to ordinary power laws \cite{SORNETTE1998239}.
-Among other contexts, such discrete scale invariance has also previously been observed numerically after critical quenches in a holographic Kondo model in \cite{Erdmenger:2016msd}, as well as in the formation of black holes through the collapse of charged scalar fields \cite{PhysRevD.51.4198}.
+Such discrete scale invariance has also previously been observed numerically in the formation of black holes through the collapse of charged scalar fields \cite{PhysRevD.51.4198} and after critical quenches in a holographic Kondo model in \cite{Erdmenger:2016msd}, as well as in other holographic setups \cite{Liu:2009dm,Faulkner:2009wj,Hartnoll:2015rza,Balasubramanian:2013ux,Flory:2017mal,Ammon:2018wzb}.